librosa/librosa/docs/ioformats.rst

 Read specific formats
 ---------------------

-*librosa* uses `audioread <https://github.com/sampsyo/audioread>`_ for reading audio.
-While we chose this library for best flexibility and support of various compressed formats like MP3: some specific formats might not be supported.
-Especially specific WAV subformats like 24bit PCM or 32bit float might cause problems depending on your installed audioread codecs. *libsndfile* covers a `bunch of these formats <http://www.mega-nerd.com/libsndfile/>`_.
-There is a neat wrapper for
-*libsndfile* called `PySoundFile <https://github.com/bastibe/PySoundFile>`_ which makes it easy to use the library from python.
+*librosa* uses `soundfile <https://github.com/bastibe/PySoundFile>`_ and `audioread <https://github.com/sampsyo/audioread>`_ for reading audio.
+As of v0.7, librosa will use `soundfile` by default, and only fall back on `audioread` when dealing with codecs unsupported by `soundfile` (notably, MP3, and some variants of WAV).
+For a list of codecs supported by `soundfile`, see the *libsndfile* `documentation <http://www.mega-nerd.com/libsndfile/>`_.

 .. note:: See installation instruction for PySoundFile `here <http://pysoundfile.readthedocs.io>`_.

+Librosa's load function is meant for the common case where you want to load an entire (fragment of a) recording into memory, but some applications require more flexibility.
+In these cases, we recommend using `soundfile` directly.
-Reading audio files using PySoundFile is similmar to the method in *librosa*.
+Reading audio files using `soundfile` is similar to the method in *librosa*.
 One important difference is that the read data is of shape ``(nb_samples, nb_channels)`` compared to ``(nb_channels, nb_samples)`` in :func:`<librosa.core.load>`.
 Also the signal is not resampled to 22050 Hz by default, hence it would need be transposed and resampled for further processing in *librosa*.
 The following example is equivalent to ``librosa.load(librosa.util.example_audio_file())``:

 .. code-block:: python
     :linenos: